sublimelsp/LSP/docs/src/troubleshooting.md

 The reason for this can be the same as in problem number 2.
 Additionally, the language servers may have dependencies that should also be in your `PATH` in addition to the server binary itself.

-For instance if you have installed the `haskell-language-server` using [ghcup-hs](https://gitlab.haskell.org/haskell/ghcup-hs) you should expose its specific installation folder `~/.ghcup/bin`.
+For instance if you have installed the `haskell-language-server` using [ghcup-hs](https://gitlab.haskell.org/haskell/ghcup-hs) you should expose its specific installation folder `#!sh ~/.ghcup/bin`.
 If the build process uses `stack` then it should also be in your `PATH`.

 If that doesn't solve the issue, try running `LSP: Troubleshoot server` and providing its output when asking for help.